khaors/AdvancedRPkg/README.md

 # AdvancedRPkg

-This is a simple example of a R package.
+This is a simple example of an R package.